-There is a daily PHONICS session in EYFS & KS1 based upon the Government's 'Letters and Sounds' scheme.
-We teach 'synthetic phonics' but are aware that some children will require to develop alternative approaches to reading according to need.
-As children move into Year 3, the phonics focus shifts to its application in spelling although phonics lessons may still continue for classes and for some groups requiring extra input.
+There is a daily PHONICS session in EYFS & KS1 based upon the approved 'Letters and Sounds Revised' scheme of work.
+As children move into Year 3, the phonics focus shifts to its application in spelling, although phonics sessions will still continue for those who need support.